hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/experimental_planning_considerations.md

   - Of known isoforms, suggested to have a depth of at least 30 million reads per sample and paired-end reads.

-  - OF novel isoforms should have more depth (> 60 million reads per sample).
+  - Of novel isoforms should have more depth (> 60 million reads per sample).

   - Choose biological replicates over paired/deeper sequencing.